From teams

 All teammates inherit the lead's permission settings at spawn time.
 Pre-approve common operations before spawning to avoid permission prompt friction:

-First, create the team with TeamCreate — this sets up the shared team directory and task list at ~/.claude/teams/{team-name}/ and ~/.claude/tasks/{team-name}/.
+First, create the team with TeamCreate using the team name from Phase 2.
+This sets up the shared team directory and task list at ~/.claude/teams/{team-name}/ and ~/.claude/tasks/{team-name}/.

 Then create tasks with TaskCreate.
 Express the dependency DAG.